us4useu/us4r-user-docs/_sources/content/hardware.md.txt

 The **us4R™** is equipped with 4 or 8 PCIe ports on the back of the device.

 The PCIe ports are intended for connecting the system to an external host PC using dedicated PCIe cables.
-The **us4R™** is provided with a compatible PC controller that is already equipped with dedicated PCIe host adapter card.
+The **us4R™** is provided with compatible host PCIe adapter card(s) that should be properly installed in the host PC controller before first use.
+For the MXH932 PCIe adapter cards follow the instructions available [here](https://dolphinics.com/download/MX/OPEN_DOC/MXH932_users_guide.pdf)

 ### Connecting the PCIe cables